Construction

 -

-class MaterialDesignatorBlueprintNode : public Acts::BlueprintNode
+class MaterialDesignatorBlueprintNode : public Acts::Experimental::BlueprintNode

 This node type registers material proxies into its child volume during the blueprint construction.